DamOConnor/eani/README.md

 # Education Authority Northern Ireland (EANI)

-This proof-of-concept (PoC) will work with publicly available data from the [Deparment for Education (Northern Ireland)](https://www.education-ni.gov.uk) and [Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/get-started/microsoft-fabric-overview):
+This proof-of-concept (PoC) will work with publicly available data from the [Deparment for Education (Northern Ireland)](https://www.education-ni.gov.uk) and the data and analytics platform [Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/get-started/microsoft-fabric-overview):

 These labs will walk through downloading data and using various Microsoft Fabric components to load and manipulate the data such as: Data Pipelines, Notebooks, Lakehouses, Data Warehouses, and others such as AI Skill and GraphQL.

+Day 1 will focus on **School Attendance**.
+Day 2 will be **School Enrolments** which will be a similar process.

 ## Labs